Retinoid Safety Notice

 The 6 Best Retinol Dupes

-Save: $55.
+Lower-price alternative.
 A-Passioni is a 1% retinol cream built around a peptide + triple-ceramide support base.
-CeraVe's Resurfacing Retinol Serum uses encapsulated retinol (slow-release, gentler) with three ceramides, niacinamide, and licorice root for brightening.
-Functionally, the serum is gentler than A-Passioni's direct cream -- but for beginners to moderate retinol users, that's an advantage, not a drawback.
-The CeraVe formula is also paired with niacinamide (~4%) which A-Passioni lacks.
+CeraVe's Resurfacing Retinol Serum uses encapsulated retinol with three ceramides, niacinamide, and licorice root.
+The CeraVe serum is gentler-feeling and better suited to beginners or moderate retinol users; it is not a one-to-one A-Passioni match.

 Match strength: Strong.
-Different delivery format (serum vs cream) but equivalent real-world results.
+Different delivery format (serum vs cream), with similar beginner-to-moderate retinol routine fit.

-Save: $80.
-Sunday Riley A+ is a 6.5% retinoid blend (retinol + granactive retinoid) in a peptide-rich base.
-The Ordinary Retinol 0.5% delivers pure retinol at a clinically meaningful concentration in a squalane base that buffers irritation.
-For users already tolerant to retinol, this is the near-perfect dupe: same active, same delivery route, same results, 89% off.
+Lower-price alternative.
+Sunday Riley A+ is a retinoid blend in a peptide-rich base.
+The Ordinary Retinol 0.5% delivers pure retinol in a squalane base that can help buffer dryness.
+For users already tolerant to retinol, this is an active-category comparison with fewer supporting ingredients and a simpler texture.

 Match strength: Strong.
 Different packaging, same core active with excellent potency preservation.

-Save: $49.
-Kiehl's Micro-Dose is a low-concentration daily retinol designed to be tolerable for nightly use.
-COSRX The Retinol 0.1 is the Korean beauty equivalent -- 0.1% retinol in a soothing cream base with adenosine and panthenol.
-Both target "daily-use retinol" for users who don't tolerate stronger formulas.
-The results are functionally the same.
+Lower-price alternative.
+Kiehl's Micro-Dose is a low-concentration daily retinol designed to be tolerable for frequent use.
+COSRX The Retinol 0.1 is a Korean beauty alternative -- 0.1% retinol in a soothing cream base with adenosine and panthenol.
+Both sit in the low-dose retinol lane for users who do not tolerate stronger formulas.

 Match strength: Strong.
 Same low-dose positioning, same beginner-friendly formula philosophy.

-Save: $61.
+Lower-price alternative.
 Murad Retinol Youth Renewal is a serum + moisturizer system.
-Olay Regenerist Retinol 24 is the drugstore equivalent -- retinol + niacinamide in a rich night cream base that provides 24-hour hydration alongside overnight retinol action.
-For users who want one product that combines retinol and a rich night cream, Olay is the functional dupe at a third of the cost.
+Olay Regenerist Retinol 24 combines retinol + niacinamide in a rich night cream base.
+For users who want one product that combines retinol and a richer night-cream feel, Olay is a practical drugstore comparison.

 Match strength: Decent.
 The Murad has more peptides and additional actives; Olay wins on simplicity and value.